netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 # Immutability of Interior Nodes {#interior}

-   Immutability is a conceptual operational state value that is recursively applied to descendants, which may reset the immutability state as needed, thereby affecting their descendants.
+   Immutability is a property of a configuration data node instance, conveyed as metadata {{!RFC7952}}.
+It is recursively applied to descendants, which may reset the immutability state as needed, thereby affecting their descendants.
 There is no limit to the number of times the immutability state may change in a data tree.